ktap/ktap/README.md

 - small and lightweight(5KLOC of interpreter)
 - safty in sandbox
 - easy to use in embedd environment even without debugging info
+- a pure scripting interface for Linux tracing subsystem
 - support static tracepoint, k(ret)probe, u(ret)probe, timer, dumpstack and more

 Building & Running